Ant0n777/WebstaurantStoreTask/README.md

 # WebstaurantStoreTask

-This project is for sharing results of the WebstaurantStore Code Screen Task Result are JMeter .jmx file and html report.
+This project is for sharing results of the WebstaurantStore Code Screen Task.
+Result are JMeter .jmx file and html report.

 You can run test locally too.